-The complicated, enduring, all-encompassing relationship between a cup of tea and the people of the British Isles is well-documented by authors, poets, and philosophers:
+Authors, poets, and philosophers have all documented the complicated, enduring, and all-encompassing relationship between a cup of tea and the people of the British Isles:

 “You can never get a cup of tea large enough or a book long enough to suit me.” – C.S.
 Lewis

 “Dad was at his desk when I opened the door, doing what all British people do when they’re freaked out: drinking tea.” – Rachel Hawkins, Demonglass

 “There are few hours in life more agreeable than the hour dedicated to the ceremony known as afternoon tea.” – Henry James, The Portrait of a Lady

 The British consume 60 billion cups of tea annually, according to the Tea and Infusions Organisation.
 That’s more than 900 cups for every man, woman, and child.
 To the British, tea is a beverage and so much more.
 Guests to one’s home are always offered tea.
 The British serve tea in times of crisis and celebration, and at just about any other time as well.
 A ‘cuppa’ is said to solve all problems.
 It is a ritual, a comfort, a habit, an ice-breaker, a kindness.
 As David Walliams, the British actor and author, writes in his novel for children, Mr. Stink:

 “In Britain, a cup of tea is the answer to every problem.
 Fallen off your bicycle?
 Nice cup of tea.
 Your house has been destroyed by a meteorite?
 Nice cup of tea and a biscuit.
 Your entire family has been eaten by a Tyrannosaurus Rex that has travelled through a space/time portal?
 Nice cup of tea and a piece of cake.
 Possibly a savoury option would be welcome here too, for example a Scotch egg or a sausage roll.”